kjsnow/snow-lab-stacks/README.md

-# snow-lab
+# snow-lab-stacks
-Documentation, config, and compose files for home lab
+Compose files for docker container stacks managed by dockge